Are there laptops under $100? Do they really exist?

 4. Apple MacBook 13 Mid-2007 (Used)

-Who doesn’t want a MacBook for under $100?
-Well, you might not be able to buy the latest MacBook with this budget, but a refurbished 2007 MacBook, you surely can.
+Want to buy a MacBook for under $100?
+Well, it’s actually possible!
+Of course, you cannot buy the latest MacBook Air or MacBook Pro for this cheap, but a refurbished 2007 MacBook, you surely can.

 Being such an old machine, it is still one of the best-looking laptops you can buy for under $100.
 It features a polycarbonate chassis finished in white color, and its lid has an Apple logo that lights up when you start the computer.
 The overall stance that this laptop delivers is still highly premium and catches a lot of eyeballs.